jerzakm/V3-Multiplayer-mod-next/readme.md

 **Japan Meiji Restoration Events**
 In vanilla, Japan gets events for military, production and society where some of the options give increase to tech spread for 2.5 years.
 - duration changed to 5 years and added a 10% tech cost reduction.
+- additional tech boosts also happen when Meiji Restoration is complete